Efficient and Sharp Off-Policy Learning under Unobserved Confounding: Experiments

 \textbf{Varying confounding strength:} First, we demonstrate the performance of our method for increasing levels of unobserved confounding.
 For this, we increase the confounding parameter $\Gamma^*$ in the data-generating process.
 We compare the regret of each method over a randomized baseline policy.
-In our method and \citet{Kallus.2018c,Kallus.2021d}, we set the sensitivity parameter $\Gamma$ equal to $\Gamma^*$.
+In our method and \citep{Kallus.2018c,Kallus.2021d}, we set the sensitivity parameter $\Gamma$ equal to $\Gamma^*$.

-Our results are shown in \textbf{Table}~\ref{tab:results_gamma}.
-We make the following observations: (i)~As expected, the standard methods for off-policy learning (i.e., a standard IPW estimator and a standard DR estimator) perform well for zero to very low levels of confounding.
+Our results are shown in \textbf{Table}~\ref{tab:results_gamma}: (i)~As expected, the standard methods for off-policy learning (i.e., a standard IPW estimator and a standard DR estimator) perform well for zero to very low levels of confounding.
 However, the standard methods are \emph{biased} and thus become ineffective for $\Gamma^*>1$. (ii)~The method by \citet{Kallus.2018c,Kallus.2021d} performs well under low levels of confounding.
 Yet, the performance quickly deteriorates. (iii)~Our proposed method performs clearly best for increasing $\Gamma^*$.
 Here, our method achieves a \emph{relative performance gain by up to a factor of $4$}.

-\textbf{Robustness analysis:} Next, we want to show that our method is more robust to mis-specification of the sensitivity parameter $\Gamma$.
-We thus fix the confounding strength to $\Gamma^*=7$ in the data-generating process.
+\textbf{Robustness analysis:} Next, we show that our method is robust to mis-specification of the sensitivity parameter $\Gamma$.
+We thus fix the confounding strength to $\Gamma^*=7$ in the DGP.
 We increase $\Gamma$ from $1$ (which corresponds to unconfoundedness) up to $100$ (which mirrors almost assumption-free bounds).
-We again compute the regret of our learned policy over a randomized baseline policy to showcase the improvement.
-Note that the method by \citet{Kallus.2018c,Kallus.2021d} has only a regret of $-0.27\pm0.06$, even for correctly specified $\Gamma=7$, and is hence not competitive; we thus removed it from the plot for better visualization. \textbf{Figure}~\ref{fig:unobserved_confounding_misspecified} shows that our approach yields \emph{robust results even for mis-specified} $\Gamma$ (i.e., when $\Gamma \neq 7$).
-Further, even under the (almost) no assumptions constraint of $\Gamma=100$, our method provides significant improvements over the biased doubly robust estimator.
+We again compute the regret of our learned policy over a randomized baseline policy to showcase the improvement. \textbf{Figure}~\ref{fig:unobserved_confounding_misspecified} shows that our approach yields \emph{robust results even for mis-specified} $\Gamma$ (i.e., when $\Gamma \neq 7$). \rebuttal{In contrast, the method by \citet{Kallus.2018c,Kallus.2021d} improves for mis-specified values $\Gamma<\Gamma^*$, but performance \emph{quickly deteriorates} for larger $\Gamma$, which renders it \emph{unreliable}.
+This behavior is expected, as their method only minimizes a bound on the regret over a baseline policy, and quickly reverts to the baseline when the specified $\Gamma$ increases (see Supplement~\ref{appendix:kz_comparison} for a detailed discussion).} Further, even under the (almost) no assumptions constraint of $\Gamma=100$, our method provides significant improvements over the biased DR estimator.